blairanderson/and-old-gem/README.md

 ## Usage

-TODO: Create a new Instance with your api key.
+Create a new Instance with your api key.

+    $ client = Tweetgistify::TG.new("YOUR_SHAREMORE_API_KEY_HERE")

+Then create a post

+    $ client.create(title: "article title", body: "This is for your article body, it can be as long as you want.")

+The response includes the URL of the article and the article-id.

+Next you can get all your articles

+    $ client.index

+Or you can request a single article

+    $ client.article("article_id")

 ## Contributing